OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 We may want to think about these in case they impact how we plan to do the current work.

 - On all graphics pages and the unit page, add a click box "display all" that is unchecked by default.
 It will go next to the units dropdown menu on graphics pages and somewhere appropriate on the unit page.
-The units displayed will be limited to alwaysDisplay units.
+The units displayed will be limited to preferredDisplay units.
 If the "display all" box is checked then all displayable units are listed except for admins on the unit page.
 The idea is that there may be a lot of units so limiting to the common ones by default is valuable.
-Sites not wanting this can make all units alwaysDisplay of true.
+Sites not wanting this can make all units preferredDisplay of true.
 We are adding the values to the database and admin page to plan for this.
 - Allowing CSV input/export of units and conversions.
 - Groups have an area field.
 We probably want one for meters too.
 Also, the unit is unclear and should probably be connected to the new units.
 - Should OED allow multiple y-axis units so could graph more than one type of unit at a time?